dburian/transformer_document_embedding/doc/datasets.md

 High quality documents, domain specific dataset.

-- [RELISH][relish] - another scientific article similarity benchmark annotated
+- [RELISH][d/relish_dataset] - another scientific article similarity benchmark annotated
-  by experts, [article here][relish_article], 3K/2K seed articles in total/eval
-  set, each seed article compared to 60 other articles.
+  by experts, 3K/2K seed articles in total/eval set, each seed article compared to 60 other articles.
 I may need to send an email to get the data.